Chevron B27 car-by-car histories

 After 1978, the next mystery is the car of Christian Bonnifet in France, which looks likely to have been 74-14.
 After that, we get to Bertil Roos' 1980 Can-Am car, which used sports car bodywork on a Chevron B27.

 In 1979, Christian Bonnifet (Vendée, France) bought a Chevron B27 in England in 1977, fitted with a new tub, FT200 gearbox and fresh Cosworth 1600cc engine.
+He told researcher Philippe Demeyer in 2016 that he had bought the car as a Formula Atlantic in the UK, and that it had a new monocoque, Hewland FT200 gearbox and bolted wheels.
 He raced the car in minor regional events in 1979, and in 1980, when he also competed at national events in his area, such as Bournezeau-Vendée and Corcoué-sur-Logne in May.
 He competed again at Bournezeau-Vendée in May 1981, and was winning regional events to the end of the season.
 Seen again in Limousin Atlantique regional events in 1982.
-He retained the car until 1983.
+He raced the car again in 1983, finishing second at Vaux-Rouillac in April.

 Having raced a Chevron B27 with a 1.6-litre Cosworth BDD and fenders in Can-Am in 1979, Bertil Roos (Blakeslee, PA) acquired another Chevron B27 for 1980, and fitted a full sports car body and a 2-litre Hart 420R engine.
 He raced this six times in Can-Am in 1980, finishing in the top 10 every time.
 According to Doug Waters, this 1980 car was sold to someone in Pennsylvania for regional racing.
 Subsequent history unknown.